The Benjamin Royal Sonesta New York

 Though the hotel has just over 200 rooms, it feels like a small hotel in the best sense of the word.
 Velvet sofas and fresh flowers help humanize the high-ceiling lobby.
 And the uniformed staff are among the friendliest and most helpful in town.

-Rooms: Comfort wafts up to the rooms, which are serene and well maintained, but, depending on your sensibilities, bland (how many shades of white can you cram into one space?).
+Rooms: Comfort wafts up to the rooms, which are serene and well maintained, but, depending on your sensibilities, bland (how many shades of white can you cram into one space?) and looking a bit dated.
 Most are ample one-bedroom suites with sleep sofas in the living rooms, adjoining bedrooms and clever little kitchenettes.
 Even the basic rooms and studios come, as do suites, with these well-equipped mini kitchens (full-size fridge, sink, microwave and china in the cupboard, all new, so you can eat in if you please).

-Beds, dressed in Anichini 500-count sheets and toppings, are big, luxurious and piled to the rafters with pillows.
+Beds are big, luxurious and piled to the rafters with pillows.
 Lamps with crystal bases perch atop the traditional wood bedside tables.
-Desks are large, solid and ready for business.
-And new flatpanel TVs have replaced the old crop of boxy tube TVs.
+And desks are large, solid and ready for business.

 Back story: Opened two years before the 1929 Stock Market Crash, the Benjamin started life as the Beverly, a stylish brick tower designed by architect Emery Roth, known for luxury apartment buildings such as the Beresford as well as the Belleclaire and Warwick hotels.
 Over the years this 1920s pile lost its panache.
-It was still the Beverly when I first stayed here in the early 1990s, and although prices were low, the rooms were worn out.
+It was still the Beverly when we first stayed here in the early 1990s, and although prices were low, the rooms were worn out.
 In 1997, the hotel was purchased by Affinia Hospitality, then known as Manhattan East Suite Hotels, closed for a major makeover (bye-bye window air-conditioners, hello central heating/cooling) and reopened in 1999, rechristened the Benjamin after Affinia founder Benjamin J. Denihan Sr. (note the portrait over the reception desk), who made a killing in dry cleaning before trying his hand at hospitality.
 Between 2010 and 2011 the hotel’s public rooms underwent a grand-scale renovation resulting in a glamorous updated lobby and a much-improved bistro-style restaurant and bar.
+But the pandemic created problems for Affinia Hospitality, and in spring 2022, the hotel became part of the Royal Sonesta group.

 Keep in mind: Rooms can be noisy due to street sounds.